 A door’s vertical edge that has not been beveled and is exactly at 90º from the door faces.
 Also called a “book” edge when the door is full width (not nominal) width.

-STC (Sound Transmission Coefficient) Rating
+STC (Sound Transmission Class) Rating

 A value given to a part of a building’s interior structure based on measurement of the structure’s ability to reduce the passage of sound from one side of the structure to another.
 The structure may be a wall, a door and frame unit or a glazed unit.
 The higher the STC rating, the less sound is transmitted from one side of the structure to the other.

 A component commonly used in buildings as a framework for walls and partitions.
 Steel studs vary in gage of metal from 20 ga. to 24 ga. and in width from 2” up to 12”.
 Steel studs are used as the framework to attach other wall components for structural, sound or blocking.
 Once wall materials are in place, the wall is covered with drywall board.